You’re planning your membership program, but you’re stumped on naming membership tiers so your offer doesn’t look like everyone else’s.

-- Pricing your membership tiers
+- Pricing your membership site levels

 - Membership levels for different types of membership sites

-- Moving between membership tiers
+- Moving between membership levels

-Coming up with original membership tier ideas
+Coming up with creative membership level names

 You’ve seen the membership tier cliches, and you don’t want your membership program to fall into that trap.